 Fig. 11.
 Selected KPIs from HTTP Transfer DL test

 Session Success Rate provides information about reliability of Internet access for mobile users.
-Performance of all operators has remained stable and on excellent level since 2017.
-Differences between operators are not likely to be recognized by users.
+Performance of all operators remained stable and on excellent level, since 2017, in Large and Small Cities.
+Differences between operators are not likely to be recognized by the users.
+On Roads, only Telekom Srbija improved success rate compared to the previous years.

 Session Time & Average Data Rate are complimentary metrics which should be considered together, as they give indication about network flexibility in delivering instantaneous data rates.
-During this data test, effectiveness of TCP proxy / acceleration mechanisms is evaluated together with radio network performance.
-All operators presented improved performance compared to 2017 results.
-While Telenor typically improved by 0.2 s – 0.4 s, Telekom Srbija and Vip mobile improved by 0.4 s – 1.15 s.
-Vip mobile is leading in Session Time, while Telekom Srbija is leading in Average Data Rates.
-This indicates that Vip mobile network showed higher efficiency of TCP layer platforms, as Session Time contains both: data transfer, as well as TCP connection establishment and closure.
+During this data test, effectiveness of TCP proxy / acceleration mechanisms are evaluated together with radio network performance.
+All operators presented improved performance compared to 2018 results.
+While Telenor typically improved by 0.6s – 0.8s, Telekom Srbija and Vip mobile improved by 0.1s – 0.4s.
+Vip mobile is leading in Session Time and Average Data Rates.
+This indicates that Vip mobile network showed higher efficiency of TCP layer platforms as Session Time contains both: data transfer, as well as TCP connection establishment and closure.
 While downloading multiple small files, users of Vip mobile network would experience the best performance.

 HTTP Transfer UL